cloudflare/cloudflare-docs/content/pub-sub/platform/authentication-authorization.md

 This will cause any token issued by the Broker to have a default expiration of 7 days.
 You can make this _shorter_ by passing the `--expiration` flag to `wrangler pubsub broker issue [...]`.
 For example:
 * If you set a longer `--expiration` than the Broker itself has, the Broker's expiration will be used instead (shortest wins).
-* Using `wrangler pubsub broker issue [...] --expiration -1` will remove the `exp` claim from token - returning a non-expiring token - even if a Broker-level expiration has been set.
+* Using `wrangler pubsub broker issue [...] --expiration -1` will remove the `exp` claim from the token - essentially returning a non-expiring token - even if a Broker-level expiration has been set.

 ### Best Practices